ZOGGS AMBASSADORS 2019

 Clarence Ctr, NY

 Kevin is a self-coached 16 year veteran to triathlon.
-Starting out as a non-swimming runner and former collegiate football player, he picked up Terry Laughlin’s "Total Immersion Swimming" and embraced the technique.
+Starting as a non-swimming runner and former collegiate football player, he picked up Terry Laughlin’s "Total Immersion Swimming" and embraced the technique.
 Now, years later this previous collegiate offensive lineman has lost almost 100lbs since joining triathlon.
-Just last year he completed and place second overall twice, and second in his age group twice.
-In 3 out of those 4 events he’s finished within the top ten overall.
-Kevin really enjoys his experiences in triathlon and hopes to compete in more events this calendar year.
+Just last year he completed and placed second overall twice, and second in his age group twice.
+In 3 out of those four events, he’s finished within the top ten overall.
+Kevin enjoys his experiences in triathlon and hopes to compete in more events this calendar year.